 La Parada - seafood is king at this affordable Peruvian restaurant.
 The ceviche and octopus dishes are by far the most popular.

-1826 at the Rosewood hotel - Sunday brunch is a must at 1826.
-For about $26 you get access to all the live food stations with Mexican classics, unlimited coffee, tea, juice, and an a la carte item of your choice.
+1826 (Rosewood San Miguel de Allende) - Sunday brunch is a must at 1826.
+For about $30 you get access to all the live food stations with Mexican classics, unlimited coffee, tea, juice, and an a la carte item of your choice.

 This was one of the best meals of the trip.
 The courtyard is gorgeous and the service is outstanding.
-I only wish I didn't eat the night before so I could have enjoyed more of the stations!
+I almost wished I had skipped dinner the night before so I could have enjoyed more of the stations!

 Cafes and coffee shops